g-battaglia/Astrologer-API/README.md

 # Astrologer API

 The Astrologer API is a RESTful service providing extensive astrology calculations, designed for seamless integration into projects.
-It offers a rich set of astrological charts and data, making it an invaluable tool for both developers and astrology enthusiasts.
+It offers a set of astrological charts and data, making it an invaluable tool for both developers and astrology enthusiasts.

 Here's an example of a birth chart generated using the Astrologer API: